 Destinations: Sweden, Finland

-The NHL's fifth trip to Sweden, the 2001 NHL Challenge Series, was cut short by the horrific events of the September 11 terrorist attacks in the United States.
+The fifth NHL trip to Sweden, the 2001 NHL Challenge Series, was cut short by the horrific events of the Sept.
+11 terrorist attacks in the United States.

-The scheduled three-game tour was cut back to just one game, with the defending Stanley Cup champion Avs taking on Swedish Elite League side Brynas.
+The scheduled three-game tour was reduced to one game, with the defending Stanley Cup champion Avalanche taking on Swedish Elite League team Brynas.
 Games against Djurgarden and Finnish first-division club Jokerit were cancelled.

-In the one game that was played, Alex Tanguay netted a hat trick as Colorado took a 5-3 victory.
+In the one game that was played, Alex Tanguay had a hat trick as Colorado took a 5-3 victory.

 Vancouver defeated MoDo and Djurgarden to win the tournament.
-The Canucks defeated Swedish champ Djurgarden in the final in a thrilling 2-1 overtime game.
-Swedish rookie Daniel Sedin scored the game-winning goal to cap a memorable trip.
+The Canucks defeated Swedish champ Djurgarden 2-1 in overtime in the final.
+Sweden-born rookie forward Daniel Sedin scored the game-winning goal to cap a memorable trip.

-AIK defeated MoDo to take third place in the tourney.
-Vancouver, which spent several days holding training camp in Sweden, beat MoDo, 5-3, in its opening game.
+AIK defeated MoDo to take third place.
+Vancouver, which spent several days holding training camp in Sweden, beat MoDo 5-3 in its opening game.